9 Practical Ways to Boost Ecommerce Customer Engagement

 Amazon, the biggest e-commerce company in the world, launched Amazon Prime as a paid program.

-The loyalty program gives its members access to benefits consisting of two-day delivery, and free streaming of videos and music for a monthly ($12.99) or annual fee ($99/$49).
+The loyalty program gives its members access to benefits consisting of two-day delivery,free streaming of videos and music for a monthly ($12.99) or annual fee ($99/$49).
 It also gives users a chance to invite a friend for a reward of $5 Prime Referral Credit.

 Some common loyalty program incentives include free products, exclusive discounts, cash-back rewards, and birthday coupons.
 The key is to create incentives that align with your customer’s interests and offer real value for their loyalty to your brand.

-Another effective strategy for boosting e-commerce customer engagement is leveraging Artificial Intelligence (AI) and automation technologies.
-AI and automation can help personalize the customer experience by providing tailored product recommendations, personalized marketing messages, and proactive customer service.
+Leveraging Artificial Intelligence (AI) and automation technologies can help personalize the customer experience by providing tailored product recommendations, personalized marketing messages, and proactive customer service.

-Likewise, automated email campaigns that trigger based on customer behavior and purchase history can help keep customers engaged and entice them to return for repeat purchases.
+Likewise, automated email campaigns that trigger based on customer behavior and purchase history can help keep customers engaged as well as entice them to return for repeat purchases.

 How bots can fit best for customer engagement of your eCommerce site.